How To Avoid Getting Struck By Lightning

 Ultimately, there is no safe shelter outside.
 The only safe place is in a substantial building or hard topped vehicle.

-- Even if a thunderstorm is approaching from a far away, descend as far and fast as you can before taking shelter.
+Even if a thunderstorm is approaching from a long distance, descend as far and fast as you can to minimize the risk of being struck.
+The National Weather Service has more risk management information for hikers and backpackers [5 MB PDF].